Small Carrot Cake Recipe

-This 6 inch Small Carrot Cake recipe with pineapple and coconut is a super moist carrot cake for two from scratch decorated with homemade cream cheese frosting.
+This Small Carrot Cake recipe with pineapple and coconut is a super moist 6 inch carrot cake from scratch decorated with homemade cream cheese frosting.

 Hard to believe we’re getting closer to Easter!
 January felt like it took 24 weeks while February only took about 2 weeks.

-Since you absolutely love my 6 inch cake recipes, up next on my list is this Small Carrot Cake recipe.
+Since you absolutely love my small cake recipes, up next on my list is this Small Carrot Cake recipe.

 I often think of carrot cake as an Easter dessert because carrots = rabbits = Easter bunny.